astriaai/astria-docs/docs/use-cases/0-ai-photoshoot.md

 1. Use `ohwx woman/man` at the *beginning* of the sentence.
 2. Textual inversion can reduce similarity.
 Try to avoid it.
 Specifically TIs such as `ng_deepnegative_v1_75t` or `CyberRealistic`.
-3. [LoRA](/docs/features/loras) can reduce similarity.
-Keep LoRA strength low.
+3. Use of [LoRA](/docs/features/lora) can reduce similarity.
+Keep LoRA strength low around 0.2-0.3.